tavro/musixer/README.md

 - [ ] Make it possible to remove sound clips
 - [ ] Select sound clip
 - [ ] Tool tips
+- [ ] Make it possible to remove layers

 # Bugs